DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 2. When prompted, sign in with the account that has the Global Administrator role in the Azure Active Directory tenant associated with your subscription.

-3. In the Azure portal, navigate to the Subscription blade and note the **subscription ID**:
+3. In the Azure portal, navigate to the Subscription blade and note the **subscription ID**

     ![In the Subscription blade, the Subscription ID displays.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image23.png "Subscription blade")

-4. In the Azure portal, navigate to the Azure Active Directory blade.
+4. In the Azure portal, navigate to the Azure Active Directory blade

 5. On the Active Directory blade, click **Properties** and note the value of **Directory ID**.
 This will be referenced as the tenant id later in the exercise.

     ![In the Active Directory blade, Properties is selected and the Directory ID displays.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image24.png "Active Directory blade")

-6. Click **App registrations** followed by selecting **+New application registration**:
+6. Click **App registrations** followed by selecting **+New application registration**

     ![In the Active Directory blade, App registration is selected.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image25.png "Active Directory blade")